IBM/aspera-cli/docs/README.erb.md

 > [!TIP]
 > The `id` and `secret` fields are optional.
 > If not provided, they will be generated and returned into the result.
-> In that case, provide option `--show-secrets=yes` to get the generated secret.
+> In that case, provide option `--out.secrets=yes` to get the generated secret.

 Access keys support extra overriding parameters using parameter: `configuration` and sub keys `transfer` and `server`.
 For example, an access key can be modified or created with the following options: